University of Hong Kong Faculty of Education

-The Faculty of Education of The University of Hong Kong (香港大學教育學院) is a faculty in The University of Hong Kong.
-Its origins traces back to 1917 as the department for the Training of Teachers under the university's Faculty of Arts.
+The Faculty of Education of the University of Hong Kong (香港大學教育學院) is the education faculty of the University of Hong Kong (HKU).
+Its origins date to 1917, when the Department for the Training of Teachers was established within the university's Faculty of Arts.
+The department became an autonomous School of Education in 1976 and was elevated to faculty status in 1984.